humanmade/altis-cloud/docs/WAF/traffic-management.md

 - **Prefer CAPTCHA over Block when uncertain.** The CAPTCHA action stops bots while still allowing real-users to access the site; reserve Block for traffic you're confident is unwanted.
+- **Expect page views to drop, not total requests.** Blocking a category removes its page loads from your page views, but its asset and API requests are not subject to the rules and still appear in Total HTTP Requests and in the bot breakdown.
+Use User-Agent Blocking to remove a client entirely.
+- **Allowlist your own networks.** Traffic Management rules do not act on requests from IPs on your allowlist, which protects editors working from VPNs or data-center-hosted networks from being challenged.
 - **Review regularly.** Bot behaviour changes; revisit the Traffic page periodically and adjust your actions.